-I would start by saying that I have been lucky to use some very good sires.
+I would start by saying that I have been lucky to have used some very good sires.
 I would also share that I have tried way more sires than most other breeders that I know and that is part of why I have been fortunate enough to find some good sires.
 Some sires are stepping stones and some sires are foundation stones.
-I think it takes different sorts of stone to build a stone house but most importantly, a vision for what type of house you want to live in.
+I think it takes different sorts of stone to build a house but most importantly, a vision for what type of house you want to live in.

 "Blue's Copyright".
 Pictured on pasture only.
 Size, type, conformation, spring of rib and very worm resistant.
 A hard forager and an effective and hard working breeder

 SKY 213 Blue’s Copyright: 2008 - 2018 A tribute to the great SKY 213 Blue's Copyright - He changed our expectations for the Kiko breed